Coast Guard rescues 4 from overturned vessel near Texas City Dike

 |0

-This work, Coast Guard rescues 4 from overturned vessel near Texas City Dike, by PO3 Perry Shirzad, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard rescues 4 from overturned vessel near Texas City Dike, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.